-When you visit a website which uses HTTPS, it also offers an SSL certificate to the browser to verify its identity.
+When you visit a website that uses HTTPS, it also offers an SSL certificate to the browser to verify its identity.
 While it does have a lot of things inside it, one thing it includes is the URL of the website.
 In case the certificate does not match the URL to what user has entered, it will result in a warning – Server’s certificate does not match, ERR CERT COMMON NAME INVALID, and that the connection is not private, and the site may try to steal your data.
-In this post, we will share how to fix this issue.
+In this post, we will share how to fix this SSL Connection Error.

 1] Check the Certificate

 If you are the website owner receiving that error, you need to check if the certificate is properly installed, and configured on the server.

 Windows uses a HOST file which is first checked when it wants to resolve the website to IP address.
 If by any chance, this host file has been modified by a malware, it will redirect to a malicious website which will look like the original website but on a different IP address, and without a proper SSL certificate.
 Make sure to remove any instance of the website in that file and save it.